learn-co-students/sec-development-self-assessment-mod-4-sec-development-self-assessment-mod-4-1561404587/README.md

 ## Deliverables

 When you clone down this project, the component `<ClassContainer />` will have an initial default state.
 Use this data to get the students rendering.
-Once that is complete, you can replace that initial state with data you fetch from the API.
+Once that is complete, you can replace that initial students state with data you fetch from the API.

 The endpoints you need to hit are:
 - Get: http://localhost:3001/courses/:id